Last updated April 26, 2022

 How emergency rental assistance rollout varies among states

 Congress allocated almost $47 billion in ERA through pandemic-relief legislation to address renters’ urgent financial needs.
-Of the $25 billion allocated in the first round of ERA funding (known as ERA 1), more than $12 billion was paid to renters or landlords by October 31, 2021, according to the latest data available from the US Department of the Treasury.
+Of the $25 billion allocated in the first round of ERA funding (known as ERA 1), close to $18 billion was paid to renters or landlords by February 28, 2022, according to the latest data available from the US Department of the Treasury.

-ERA 1 expenditure rates have varied widely among states and localities.
-Administrative challenges and slow rollouts have kept much of that money from reaching households in need.
+ERA 1 expenditure rates have varied among states and localities.
+Although some states have spent all of their allocated funds, other states have faced administrative challenges and slow rollouts that have kept much of that money from reaching households in need.
+And other states, like North Dakota, South Dakota, and Wyoming, received allocations that may have been too high given the number of renter households in their jurisdictions.

-After the Supreme Court vacated the federal eviction moratorium in August 2021, state and local eviction moratoria and other eviction prevention policies became the last protections for at-risk renters.
-Some states and localities still have moratoria barring eviction under specific circumstances, and others have partial eviction-prevention policies in place.
-Some partial protections include pausing eviction proceedings while a household’s application for ERA is processed or requiring that landlords file for ERA before they can file for an eviction.
+After the Supreme Court vacated the federal eviction moratorium in August 2021, state and local eviction moratoria and other eviction-prevention policies became the last protections for at-risk renters.
+Some localities still have moratoria barring eviction under specific circumstances, and other states and localities have partial eviction-prevention policies in place.
+Partial protections include pausing eviction proceedings while a household’s application for ERA is processed or requiring that landlords file for ERA before they can file for an eviction, for example.

 Where renters are most at risk of eviction